Gravesend bus hub

 One of the key concerns raised within the public event feedback was around ensuring both elements of the bus hub were delivered together to minimise disruption to travel services and general movement around Gravesend town centre.

-We have worked to collate the different aspects of the scheme so they can be delivered together.
+We have worked to collate the different aspects of the scheme so they can be delivered together under one construction contract.
+FM Conway have been appointed as the principal contractor to deliver the scheme.

-The latest design provides 3 stops in Garrick Street for Fastrack and Sapphire services, with 4 stops retained in Barrack Row for local bus services.
+The design provides 3 stops in Garrick Street for Fastrack and Sapphire services, with 4 stops in Barrack Row for local bus services.